← back to archive

 At each step, we score a candidate \(y\) by the KL divergence between the full set and the subset if \(y\) were added, then pick the minimizer \(x_t^{\ast}\) and update \(X_t\).
 This directly targets distributional fidelity in the full space.

-This greedy procedure is computationally intensive for large \(Y\) (each iteration scans all remaining points to evaluate the KL divergence).
+This greedy procedure is computationally intensive for large \(Y\) (as each iteration scans all remaining points to evaluate the KL divergence).
 However, it often yields a subset that very closely approximates the distribution of \(Y\).
 In practice, one can limit the resolution of the distribution estimate or use approximate updates to make this feasible.
 We implemented this method for both 2D and 3D point sets, using a fixed grid to estimate \(P_Y\) and \(P_X\) at each step.
 In the 3D case, the concepts are identical, but estimating \(P(Y)\) and \(P(X)\) requires a 3D grid or kernel, which increases computational cost.
 The result is a set \(X\) that minimizes the information loss (KL divergence) relative to \(Y\) by greedily covering regions of space in proportion to how much probability mass \(Y\) has in those regions.

 Sliced KL